SandeepRathore0/GenAI_Guard_Barclays_HackOHire/README.md

 *   **Syscall Tracing (`strace`):** The system monitors exactly what the file tries to do.
 Did it attempt to read `/etc/passwd`?
 Did it spawn a hidden `/bin/bash` shell?
 *   **Network Capture (`tcpdump`):** If network access is temporarily permitted, the sandbox captures all external IP/Port connection attempts (often revealing Command & Control servers).
 *   **LLM Behavioral Analysis:** The resulting logs are parsed into JSON and fed to the LLM.
 The LLM acts as a malware reverse-engineer, summarizing the file's behavior and issuing a final risk score based on its actions.
 Once complete, the container is destroyed.

+### 5. 🎙️ Audio Guard (Deepfake & Voice Clone Detection)
+**Endpoint:** `POST /audio/detect-voice`

+Audio Guard acts as a defense against AI-generated voice scams and deepfakes.
+It operates by analyzing the acoustic properties of an uploaded voice file, coordinating with its isolated microservice.
+*   **Acoustic Feature Extraction:** Uses `librosa` to extract MFCC (Mel-frequency cepstral coefficients) features, analyzing the hidden vocal signatures of an audio clip.
+*   **Machine Learning Classification:** The extracted audio vectors are evaluated by a custom-trained Machine Learning model (Random Forest) which accurately differentiates natural human speaking variance versus synthetically generated AI voices.

 ---